Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Methods

-where $f(w)$ is a function defining the weighted contribution of infectious individuals depending on how long they've been infectious.
+where $f(w)$ is a function defining the weighted contribution of infectious individuals depending on how long they have been infectious.
 In our implementation, we use a logistic decay function with a maximum curve value of 1, $f(w) = 1/[1 + \exp\{\nu(w - w_0)\}]$, where $w_0$ provides the inflection point of the curve, and $\nu > 0$ provides the decay rate.
 As the length of the infectious period is fixed, removal times are fully specified as $R^*_{t + T_I} = I^*_t$, for all $t$.
-Therefore, we no longer need to estimate the removal probability $\pi^{(IR)}$.
+Therefore, the $R^*_{t}$ are no longer considered to be binomially distributed and we no longer need to estimate the removal probability $\pi^{(IR)}$ .
 Instead, the parameters of the logistic decay curve are used to quantify the length of time infectious individuals are transmitting the disease.
 The logistic decay curve assumes peak transmissibility at the start of the infectious period, which may not always be realistic.
-Alternative IDD curves can allow later peaks, but Ward et al\cite{ward2022idd} found minimal changes in overall transmission estimation between various curves and the logistic decay curve was found to have the highest MCMC efficiency, defined as the number of effective samples of the reproductive number per unit time.
+Alternative IDD curves can allow later peaks, but \cite{ward2022idd} found minimal changes in overall transmission estimation between various curves and the logistic decay curve was found to have the highest MCMC efficiency, defined as the number of effective samples of the reproductive number per unit time.